RustPython/docs/src/interop/rust_from_python.md

 }
 ```

-## Valid Arguments
+## Valid Arguments/Return Types

-Every return value must be convertible to PyResult.
-This is defined as IntoPyResult trait.
-So any return value of them must implement IntoPyResult.
-It will be PyResult<PyObjectRef>, PyObjectRef and any PyResult<T> when T implements IntoPyObject.
-Practically we can list them like:

-The `vm` paramter is just suffix.
-We add it as the last parameter unless we don't use `vm` at all - very rare case.
-It takes an object `obj` as `PyObjectRef`, which is a general python object.
-It returns `PyResult<String>`, which will turn into `PyResult<PyObjectRef>` the same representation of `PyResult`.

-Every return value must be convertible to `PyResult`.
+Every input and return value must be convertible to `PyResult`.
 This is defined as `IntoPyResult` trait.
 So any return value of them must implement `IntoPyResult`.
 It will be `PyResult<PyObjectRef>`, `PyObjectRef` and any `PyResult<T>` when T implements `IntoPyObject`.
 Practically we can list them like:
 - Any `T` when `PyResult<T>` is possible
 - `PyObjectRef`
 - `PyResult<()>` and `()` as `None`